 Once you’ve finished each of these steps, it’s time to start organising the wedding proper.
 With your venues booked, you can send out save-the-dates so that your guests know when you’ll be holding your ceremony.
 To follow later are invitations and RSVPs, to formally invite everybody to your wedding.

-In the meantime, you can organise everything else: the flowers, the caterer, the transport (e.g. a minibus), the hotel for the wedding night, your honeymoon, and everything else that comes with having a wedding.
+In the meantime, you can organise everything else such as flowers, the caterer, transport (e.g. a minibus), hotel for the wedding night, your honeymoon and everything else that comes with having a wedding.
 Oh, and the dress or suit you’ll be wearing for your big day!
 Mustn’t forget that!